icooper/icooper.github.io/about.md

 ## About this site

 Most of my posts here are related to technical projects that I've been working on or other subjects that interest me.
+Posts from my [racing efforts](https://ian.does.racing/) are also included here.

 * Coded with [Visual Studio Code](https://code.visualstudio.com).
 * Built using [Jekyll](https://jekyllrb.com).